Skip to content

 How frame rate affects file size

 Screen recordings with static slides change little between frames.
-Dropping 60 fps to 30 fps there saves space without visible loss.
+Dropping 60 fps to 30 fps there often saves space without visible loss.
 Fast camera pans need higher FPS or higher bitrate to avoid strobing.

 Frame rate vs shutter speed and motion blur